wjk5117/METRO/README.md

 # Citing METRO
-If you use METRO in your research or wish to refer to the baseline results, please use the provided BibTeX entry below.
+If you use METRO in your research or wish to refer to the baseline results, please use the provided BibTeX entry below (TBD).